asyncapi/generator/README.md

     at async /Users/wookiee/.nvm/versions/node/v12.16.1/lib/node_modules/@asyncapi/generator/cli.js:135:7
 ```

-In case you use generator CLI and a specific template on production, it is safer to lock to a specific version of the template and the generator.
+In case you use Generator CLI and a specific template on production, it is safer to lock to a specific version of the template and the Generator.

 Instead of generating HTML with latest `html-template` and the generator CLI:
 ```bash